About

 2022

-Live events were back and the TD Ottawa Jazz Festival made its return to Confederation Park to celebrate 40 years of programming.
+Live events were back and the Ottawa Jazz Festival made its return to Confederation Park.

 The Festival’s focus on Canadian talent has never wavered, and features approximately 300 domestic artists in the lineup each year.